Childcare Volunteering in Tanzania - Arusha

 Accommodation and WiFi

-If you would like to arrive a day earlier than your recommended arrival date, or wish to spend a few extra nights after finishing your program, we can arrange extra nights of accommodation for you for $35 per person, per night, meals included, subject to availability.
+If you wish to arrive a day earlier than your recommended arrival date or spend a few extra nights after finishing your program, we can arrange extra nights of accommodation for you at $35 (approximately $35) per person per night, including meals, subject to availability.
+You will be able to book extra nights via your profile after you register.

 Due 30 days before you start, or within 48 hours if you register inside of 30 days.
 Covers the cost of hosting you.